Safety Tips: Lacrosse

 - Goggles.
 Girls' lacrosse players are required to wear eye protection.
 Most goggles are made of steel cages that protect the eyes, but some players choose plastic goggles that allow for better peripheral vision.

 - Mouthguards.
-Mouthguards are a good way to protect the teeth, lips, cheeks, and tongue.
-Mouthguards are required for all lacrosse players.
+Mouthguards protect the teeth, lips, cheeks, and tongue.
+They're required for all lacrosse players.

 - Gloves.
 Lacrosse gloves are required in boys' lacrosse.
 Gloves should protect the fingers, hands, and wrists, while allowing the hands to move freely and grip the stick.
 Make sure there are hard plastic inserts to protect the thumbs.
 Girls sometimes wear lightweight field gloves, especially in cold weather.